 Ease of Use

 It also has a sturdy latch for the lid that can be locked closed.
-Advertised as a 45-quart cooler, we measured this unit to be just over 40 quarts, and able to hold 58 cans.
-We were surprised by this small capacity — smaller than two of the much smaller-looking thermoelectric models.
-The Whynter is also the only compressor model we tested that doesn't have an internal light.
+Advertised as a 45 quart cooler, we measured this unit to be just over 40 quarts and able to hold 58 cans.
+We are surprised by this small capacity — smaller than two of the much smaller-looking thermoelectric models.
+The Whynter is also one of the only compressor models we tested that doesn't have an internal light.

 It also has very pointed edges and corners, which we think look quite excellent but also are painful to bump against.
 Its saving grace is the longest DC cord in this review, at 9' 6", allowing you to place the Whynter where you want it and hopefully never have to move it again.